Electronics

 Overall

-Overall, the Amazon Kindle 4 is an excellent basic ereader.
-Granted, it lacks the sleek design, swift navigation and features that more expensive devices boast, but for purely reading ebooks, it is hard to find a better ereader, and at such a low price this really cannot be ignored.
+The Amazon Kindle 11 is an excellent basic ereader.
+Granted, it lacks the sleek design, swift navigation, and features that more expensive devices boast, but for purely reading ebooks, it is hard to find a better ereader, and at such a low price, this really cannot be ignored.

 Looking for more ebook readers reviews?